rothwerx/uptop/README.md

 ## Installation

-Until there's an official release, installation means building the (standalone) binary.
-See Development setup below.
+See Development setup below, or download the [binary](https://github.com/rothwerx/uptop/releases).
 NOTE: this is Linux-only, and kernel version >= 2.6.27 at that.

 ## Usage example